-There is a danger this can be all very self-congratulatory, self-absorbing, and we can lose sight of the fact that we just one of many, all travellers on one planet, with complicated interactions.
+There is a danger this can be all very self-congratulatory, self-absorbing, and we can lose sight of the fact that we are just one of many, all travellers on one planet, with complicated interactions with our fellow travellers.

 The ‘what next’ is to record it, measure it, value it, and apply it into our next steps, to not only marshal those experiences to our benefit, but the benefit of others, remember the experiences and respecting the people we met in our lives, and perhaps, one day return.

 I returned to a warm welcome, meeting several of the children who were now adults – the driver, the carer, the cook.
 The wooden playground had long since been eaten by termites!
 It was the relationships and memories that had endured.
 I took with me an old photo album of my first visit to show everyone I met and remember the people and places again.
 I had come full circle.
 What ever the journey, its those we share it with, and those we meet, that leave their mark and I would urge everyone embarking on a journey to keep a record of writing and pictures to stimulate memories.

 So – I m journeying up and down the elevator, sometimes resting on a floor, before re-joining, as those of the next generation step on board, and give us ‘oldies’ a hand.
 There is an opportunity for alliances and partnerships between the old and young to volunteer together.